oniietzschan/terebi/README.md

 [![Codecov](https://codecov.io/gh/oniietzschan/terebi/branch/master/graph/badge.svg)](https://codecov.io/gh/oniietzschan/terebi)
 [![Alex](https://img.shields.io/badge/alex-never_racist-brightgreen.svg)](http://alexjs.com/)

 A simple library to handle pixel-perfect scaling of window content in Love2D.
+Its features are:

+* Simple interface for switching between fullscreen and windowed modes.
+* Centers and letterboxes the view when scaled content does not exactly fit fullscreen resolution, with configurable letterbox color.
+* HighDPI support with no additional code changes.
+* A handful of utility functions for converting window coordinates to game coordinates, and vice versa.

 Example
 -------